Guernsey is criss-crossed by a network of roads, streets, lanes and pavements. Collectively, this network is known as the 'public highway'.

 - If you are experiencing supply problems with any of the utilities, you are urged to contact the relevant supplier as early as possible in order that the problem may be investigated and rectified prior to the start of the project.

-- If you are planning any other works which may affect a road or pavement it would be extremely helpful if you would provide full details of any such proposed works by please writing to Traffic and Highway Services, Brickfield House, St Andrew, GY6 8TY, or by email: email@example.com, or telephone 231200.
+- If you are planning any other works which may affect a road or pavement it would be extremely helpful if you would provide full details of any such proposed works by email to: firstname.lastname@example.org, or telephone 01481 221000.

 - Please be aware that any works which affect the road or footpath require prior written permission from Traffic and Highway Services.
 Failure to obtain prior permission could result in a fine being imposed of up to £1000.

-- Application forms for planning permission are available here and information on roads under embargo can be viewed at: http://www.iris.gov.gg/Website/roads/embargo/embargos.asp.
+- Application forms for planning permission are available here and information on roads under embargo can be viewed at: https://roadworks.gov.gg/GSW/Roadworks.htm and select "Resurfacing" in the drop down menu.

 - Shortly before the road works are due to start the Traffic and Highway Services will write to residents and businesses providing further details on the works.

-- Information on all road works, diversion routes, and on future projects can be found on the website, www.iris.gov.gg.
+- Information on all road works, diversion routes and on future projects can be found on the website, https://roadworks.gov.gg/GSW/Roadworks.htm

 - Traffic and Highway Services would like to thank you in advance for bearing with any inconvenience brought about by necessary road improvement works